Robot-mediated physical Human-Human Interaction in Neurorehabilitation: a position paper: RHHI Applications in NR

 \subsection{Remote Therapy}

 Telerehabilitation (rehabilitation delivered remotely) has proven effective in improving motor function, cognition, balance, speech, and communication skills \cite{nikolaev2022recent}.
 Studies have shown that telerehabilitation can yield outcomes comparable, or even superior, to conventional rehabilitation \cite{pitliya2025telerehabilitation}.
 A key advantage of telerehabilitation is the ability to provide rehabilitation to a broad population, particularly benefiting patients in remote areas with limited access to specialized care.
 However, some studies report higher satisfaction and motivation in clinic-based therapy due to increased social interaction \cite{cramer2019efficacy}.
 To mitigate this, approaches such as online therapist-led training \cite{smith2020combined} and multi-user interactions \cite{thielbar2020home} have been proposed.
-Videoconferencing and family has also been found to enhance motivation and clinical outcomes by fostering accountability in patients \cite{chen2020qualitative}.
+Videoconferencing and family has also been found to enhance motivation and clinical outcomes by fostering accountability in patients \cite{chen2020qualitative}. {RHHI can further support rehabilitation when physical proximity is limited, such as for patients requiring social distancing or individuals with Autism.
+In these cases, robots can act as mediators that facilitate engagement and communication between the patient and therapist, promoting social interaction, emotional expression, and even motor training \cite{santos2021design, fachantidis2020tauhe, jouaiti2019robot}.}

-Integrating RHHI into telerehabilitation could further enhance engagement by facilitating real-time therapist-patient physical interaction in remote settings (e.g., therapist in the clinic, patient at home).
-Therapists can initiate remote training sessions with a real-time assessment of the patient's performance through remote haptic interaction paired with videoconferencing \cite{kim2020remote}.
-Notably, since January 2024, Medicare insurance has supported the cost of personal exoskeletons, paving the way for RHHI integration into mainstream care \cite{ExoMedicaid}, allowing continuous rehabilitation support even after discharge.
+{RHHI can overcome telerehabilitation physical distance constraints \cite{nuara2022telerehabilitation}, enhancing engagement by facilitating real-time therapist-patient physical interaction in remote settings (e.g., therapist in the clinic, patient at home).} Therapists can initiate remote training sessions with a real-time assessment of the patient's performance through remote haptic interaction paired with videoconferencing \cite{kim2020remote}. {Alternatively, patients could connect to each other or to remote family members over the Internet and perform competitive, collaborative, or cooperative exercises together while tele/videoconferencing with each other, similarly to how modern videogames offer online play \cite{thielbar2020home}.} Notably, since January 2024, Medicare insurance has supported the cost of personal exoskeletons, paving the way for RHHI integration into mainstream care \cite{ExoMedicaid}, allowing continuous rehabilitation support even after discharge.